IRS Determination Letter 501(c)(3)

 Please read the content below to determine whether or not your organization qualifies for support.

 The National Grid Foundation views its role as that of more than a funder.
 We seek to develop partnerships with outstanding organizations that benefit the communities in which we make grants.
-The National Grid Foundation has moved to an invitation-only application process.

 Grants are limited to charitable organizations, which at a minimum meet the following criteria: